BAIN MUSC 726T

 1:1

-In tuning theory, the ratio 1:1 serves as a very important point of reference.
+In tuning theory, the ratio 1:1 serves as a point of reference.
 For example, it may be used to represent the unison interval {XW} or the fundamental of a harmonic series.
-Most importantly, it is used to represent the tonic degree in a scale, where every over pitch in the scale is expressed as a precise frequency ratio in relation to the prime unity 1:1 (Partch 1947).
+Most often, it is used to represent the tonic degree in a scale, and the other degrees in the scale are expressed as a precise frequency ratio in relation to the prime unity 1:1 (Partch 1947).
 For more information, see the Xenharmonic Wiki articles unison and scale, respectively.

 Octave reduction

-In tuning theory, pitches and intervals are often expressed as ratios within the 1/1 to 2/1 octave; i.e., as fractions under octave reduction {XW}.
+In tuning theory, pitches and intervals are usually expressed as ratios within the 1/1 to 2/1 octave; i.e., as fractions under simplification and octave reduction {XW}.

 Examples.
 The frequency ratios 1/1, 2/1, 3/1, 4/1 & 5/1 are equivalent to the following ratios under octave reduction, respectively: